 About the Author

-In her spare time, Amy likes to read (obviously), run, eat, make lists, and hang out with her husband Brian and their daughter Elouise, who is officially the coolest person in the world.
+In her spare time, Amy likes to read (obviously), run, eat, make lists, and hang out with her daughter Elouise, who is officially the coolest person in the world.

 Q. You write a lot about drug and alcohol addiction and mental illness.
 Is this something you have experienced in your own life?